Air Vice-Marshal Park

 The Sir Keith Park Memorial Campaign

-A permanent bronze statue on a plinth is to be installed in Waterloo Place, near New Zealand House, next September (2010) to coincide with the 70th anniversary of the Battle of Britain.
+The campaign he led to use the fourth plinth in Trafalgar Square for his statue became a reality, although temporarily, on 4th November 2009.
+A permanent bronze statue on a plinth was installed in Waterloo Place, near New Zealand House, in September 2011 on the 70th anniversary of the Battle of Britain.

 ![]() |

-From Winston Churchill's memories
+From Winston Churchill's memoires

 Describing his visit to the Uxbridge control centre on Sunday 15th September 1940, the highpoint of the Battle of Britain.
 After a long silence: